 With Easter right around the corner you might be thinking about deviled eggs.
 I know I am because I love these things!

-I wanted to share my favorite deviled eggs recipe and the good news is there is a secret ingredient so you don’t have to feel as guilty helping yourself to seconds on these.
+I wanted to share my favorite deviled eggs recipe and the good news is there is a secret ingredient so you don’t have to feel as guilty helping yourself to seconds (and thirds) on these!

 The recipe is super simple:

 - 6 hard boiled eggs

 - 1½ teaspoon dijon mustard